kaisenlinux/manpages-dev/category/FTP/lFTP.md

               use specified directory as Certificate Revocation List certificate repository (OpenSSL only).

        ssl:key-file (path to file)
               use specified file as your private key.
 This setting is only used for ftps and https protocols.
-For sftp and fish protocols  use  sftp:connect-program and fish:connect-program respectively (add `-i' option to ssh).
+For sftp and fish protocols use sftp:connect-program and fish:connect-program re‐ spectively (add `-i' option to ssh).

        ssl:cert-file (path to file)
               use specified file as your certificate.